Ethanol fuel energy balance: Energy balance reports

 Ethanol is not the only product created during production.
 By-products also have energy content.
 Corn is typically 66% starch and the remaining 33% is not fermented.
 This unfermented component is called distillers grain, which is high in fats and proteins, and makes a good animal feed supplement.

 In 2000, Dr. Michael Wang, of Argonne National Laboratory, wrote that these ethanol by-products are the most contentious issue in evaluating the energy balance of ethanol.
 He wrote that Pimentel assumes that corn ethanol entirely replaces gasoline and so the quantity of by-products is too large for the market to absorb, and they become waste.
 At lower quantities of production, Wang finds it appropriate to credit corn ethanol based on the input energy requirement of the feed product or good that the ethanol by-product displaces.
 In 2004, a USDA report found that co-products accounting made the difference between energy ratios of 1.06 and 1.67.
 In 2006, MIT researcher Tiffany Groode came to similar conclusions about the co-product issue.

 In Brazil where sugar cane is used, the yield is higher, and conversion to ethanol is more energy efficient than corn.
 Recent developments with cellulosic ethanol production may improve yields even further.

 In 2006 a study from the University of Minnesota found that corn-grain ethanol produced 1.25 units of energy per unit put in.

-A 2008 study by the University of Nebraska found a 5.4 energy balance for ethanol derived specifically from switchgrass.
+A 2008 study by the University of Nebraska–Lincoln found a 5.4 energy balance for ethanol derived specifically from switchgrass.
 This estimate is better than in previous studies and according to the authors partly due to the larger size of the field trial (3-9 ha) on 10 farms.